 Nobody knows what being Italian means, they only know what movies and books tell them about us.
 For example, I hate the movie “Eat, Pray, Love” because it’s full of stereotypes.
 We are not that movie.
 Italy is more than that.

 I don’t really know where foreigners can learn Italian in Le Marche since it’s not a typical destination for learning Italian.
 However, it is very easy to meet people with whom you can talk in my region.
 People are friendly and warm and you would love to practice the language with them!
+It is a great place to visit and immerse.

 Can you list 10-12 Italian words for an everyday traveler??